6.3: Kinetics with Enzymes

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-An enzyme alters the pathways for converting a reactant to a product by binding to the reactant and facilitating the intramolecular conversion of bound substrate to bound product before it releases the product.
+An enzyme alters the pathway for converting a reactant to a product by binding to the reactant, facilitating the intramolecular conversion of the bound substrate to the bound product, and then releasing the product.
 Enzymes do not affect the thermodynamics of reactions.
 For reversible reactions (as an example), the equilibrium constant, Keq, is unchanged.
 What is charged is the rate at which equilibrium is achieved.
 Enzymes lower the activation energy for bound transition states and change the reaction mechanism.

 Figure \(\PageIndex{1}\) shows the simplest chemical reaction that can be written to show how an enzyme catalyzes a reaction.